-Cross-listed: GRN 3800
+Cross-listed: GRN 3800 Offered: as needed

 SWK 3850-3950 SPECIAL TOPICS IN SOCIAL WORK (1-3)

 A subject in social work not covered in depth in the regular curriculum.
 Topics vary.
 Can be repeated for credits with a different topic.